-On December 7, 2015, the Company entered into a Controlled Equity Offering Sales Agreement (as amended on November 7, 2016 and December 1, 2017, the "Sales Agreement") with Cantor Fitzgerald & Co., as sales agent ("Cantor"), pursuant to which the Company issued and sold through Cantor an aggregate of 9,172,159 shares of the Company's common stock, for net proceeds of approximately \$89,053.
+On December 7, 2015, we entered into a Controlled Equity Offering Sales Agreement (as amended on November 7, 2016 and December 1, 2017, the "Sales Agreement") with Cantor Fitzgerald & Co., as sales agent ("Cantor"), pursuant to which we issued and sold through Cantor an aggregate of 9,172,159 shares of our common stock, for net proceeds of approximately \$89.1 million.
 The Sales Agreement was terminated effective August 12, 2018.
-Under the Sales Agreement, Cantor sold shares of the

-Company's common stock by methods deemed to be an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended (the "Securities Act").
-The Company paid Cantor a commission of up to 3.0% of the gross proceeds from the sale of the shares of the Company's common stock pursuant to the Sales Agreement and provided Cantor with customary indemnification and contribution rights.
+Under the Sales Agreement, Cantor sold shares of our common stock by methods deemed to be an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended (the "Securities Act").
+We paid Cantor a commission of up to 3.0% of the gross proceeds from the sale of the shares of our common stock pursuant to the Sales Agreement and provided Cantor with customary indemnification and contribution rights.

-During the year ended December 31, 2018, the Company did not sell any shares under the Sales Agreement.
-During the years ended December 31, 2017 and 2016, the Company sold an aggregate of 3,405,763 shares and 5,645,082 shares, respectively, under the Sales Agreement for net proceeds of approximately \$36,978 and \$50,573, respectively.
+During the year ended December 31, 2018, we did not sell any shares under the Sales Agreement.
+During the year ended December 31, 2017, we sold an aggregate of 3,405,763 shares under the Sales Agreement for net proceeds of approximately \$37.0 million.